CYLALighthouse/PM-Toolkit/docs/faq.md

 During HMH and DESSA windows, HMH scores and DESSA scores will be updated daily.

-You can click on FY19 ACM Impact Dashboard to find when it was last updated.
+You can click on FY20 Progress Monitoring Dashboard to find when it was last updated.

 ![UpdatePowerBI](/_images/UpdatePowerBI.png)